People

 Jordan Logarbo

-Jordan is from Geismar, Louisiana and graduated in Spring 2017 with a B.S. in biology, marine biology concentration.
+Jordan is from Geismar, Louisiana and graduated from Nicholls in Spring 2017 with a B.S. in biology, marine biology concentration.
 Her honors undergraduate research examined the physical and physiological thermal maxima of two sympatric crayfishes in Louisiana, Procambarus clarkii and P. zonangulus.
 Jordan received a M.S. in Renewable Natural Resources with a concentration in Fisheries and Aquaculture at LSU in 2021.
-She is a Biologist with the U.S. Army Crops of Engineers New Orleans District.
+She is a Biologist with the U.S. Army Corps of Engineers New Orleans District.

 Lauren Kong